Vision Zero in Cary

 Accommodate Human Injury Tolerance

-A Safe System is designed to reduce speeds and impact forces in an attempt to reduce opportunities for crashes that result in energy transfer that exceeds human endurance.
+A Safe System is designed to reduce speeds and impact forces, thereby reducing opportunities for crashes that result in energy transfer exceeding human endurance.
 The fact that human bodies have physical limits for tolerating crash forces is key to human-centric transportation system design and operation.

 Local, Regional, and National Traffic Safety Partners